common agricultural policy cap

 Creating synergies and revitalising rural areas: the success story of bio-districts

-Bio-districts are a new rural development model based on preserving agricultural landscapes and biodiversity, cultural heritage and gastronomy, related to organic agriculture and food production.
+Bio-districts are a new rural development model based on preserving agricultural landscapes and biodiversity, cultural heritage, and gastronomy, related to organic agriculture and food production.
 Creating bio-districts should be supported by policy instruments in all Member States.

 What are bio-districts?